Takumi-2112/botchameleon/README.md

 ## 🌐 Deployment

-The application is deployed on Render with automatic deployments from the main branch.
+The application's frontend is deployed on Netlify & the backend is deployed on Render, both with automatic deployments from the main branch.

 ### Environment Variables (Production)
 - Ensure to create and generate your own keys